Unifying Sequential Quadratic Programming and Linear-Parameter-Varying Algorithms for Real-Time Model Predictive Control: Simulation Study

 \subsubsection{Simulation Results}

 In the following simulations, we compare how the LPV-MPC and the SQP algorithms perform in an RTI scheme.
-The simulations are performed using the simulator module of CRS~\cite{Carron_Bodmer_Vogel_Zurbrügg_Helm_Rickenbach_Muntwiler_Sieber_Zeilinger_2023}, which uses the dynamic model of a 1/28 scale autonomous electrical car.
+The simulations are performed using the simulator module of CRS~\cite{Carron_Bodmer_Vogel_Zurbrugg_Helm_Rickenbach_Muntwiler_Sieber_Zeilinger_2023}, which uses the dynamic model of a 1/28 scale autonomous electrical car.

-During the simulation experiments, we execute multiple laps around a test track with the controller and compare the average KKT residuals and the residual reduction after each iteration, which is computed as the ratio between the residuals after and before ($\Delta r_\mathrm{avg} = \sum_0^{N_\mathrm{sim}}\frac{r_{k+1}}{r_{k}}/N_\mathrm{sim}$) each QP solution step.
+During the simulation experiments, we execute multiple laps around a test track with the controller and compare the average KKT residuals and the residual reduction after each iteration, which is computed as the ratio between the residuals before and after ($\alpha_{\mathrm{r}, \mathrm{avg}} = \sum_0^{N_\mathrm{sim}}\frac{r_{k}}{r_{k+1}}/N_\mathrm{sim}$) each QP solution step.
 Furthermore, we compare the average preparation and feedback times of the RTI iterations.
-Note that, since we do not have access to the optimal solution, we omit case (5) from this study.
+Note that, since we do not have access to the optimal solution, we omit variant (5) from this study.

 As shown in \Cref{tab:MPCC_sim_results}, the SQP method achieves shorter preparation times than the iterative LPV-MPC, because the Jacobians are evaluated only once per step along the prediction horizon, whereas the LPV-MPC requires multiple evaluations for numerical integration.
 Given that the resulting QPs have similar structures, the feedback times are comparable.
 However, LPV-MPC generally exhibits a larger average reduction in NLP residuals and a smaller average residual value.
-This indicates that the LPV-MPC algorithm tends to operate closer to optimality in the RTI framework.
-Lastly, note that with a suitable selection of anchor points, the SQP and LPV-MPC iterations become equivalent.
+This indicates that the LPV-MPC algorithm may tend to operate closer to optimality in the RTI framework despite its suboptimality at convergence, due to a more effective global embedding.
+Lastly, note that with a suitable selection of anchor points (4), the SQP and LPV-MPC iterations become equivalent.